13 Facts About Fargo ND

 2. Fargo sits on the Red River of the North, one of the few rivers in the world that flows directly north (with lots of little twisty turns along the way).

 3. The average high temperature in January is 14 F, the average low is -3 F. The average high in July is 83 F, the average low is 60 F. The lowest temperature ever recorded was -48 F with a windchill of -103 F. The highest temp ever recorded was 114 F. We have a very wide range of temps.
-Fargo proudly holds the distinction of being voted the toughest weather city in America by the Weather Channel.
+Fargo holds the distinction of being voted the toughest weather city in America by the Weather Channel.
+We’re strangely proud of that.

 4. Last night, Feb 7, 2011 the windchill was -32 F, although the actual temp was -11 F. This is very normal for us because we have continuous wind.
 In fact, the news actually makes mention of when the wind is calm because it is so unusual.